 The First Ascent Program is a specially designed Freshman Orientation Program at a mid-Atlantic university that aims to assist incoming freshman and transfer students in their adjustment to college.
-Participants have the option to participate in one of two four-day First Ascent trips: a backpacking trip in Shenandoah National Park (SNP) in Virginia or a surf trip to Ocracoke Island in North Carolina.
-SNP is a 200,000 acre national park with over 500 miles of trails, including a 100 mile stretch of the Appalachian Trail, and lies along the Blue Ridge Mountains.
+Participants have the option to participate in one of two 4-day First Ascent trips: a backpacking trip in Shenandoah National Park (SNP) in Virginia, or a surf trip to Ocracoke Island in North Carolina.
+SNP is a 200,000 acre national park with over 500 miles of trails, including a 100-mile stretch of the Appalachian Trail, and lies along the Blue Ridge Mountains.
 Its geography provides visitors with the opportunity to hike through beautiful wilderness terrain, explore waterfalls, and climb impressive rock faces.

 The Cape Hatteras National Seashore (CHNS) runs 70 miles along North Carolina's Outer Banks from Whalebone Junction to Ocracoke Island.
-The shifting shoals around Cape Hatteras are littered with the bones of some 2,000 wrecked ships—the reason the area is called "The Graveyard of the Atlantic."
+The shifting shoals around CHNS are littered with the bones of some 2,000 wrecked ships—the reason the area is called "The Graveyard of the Atlantic."
 CHNS is a water-sports paradise, with small villages separated by miles of undeveloped, unspoiled beaches, which are protected against commercial growth.
 CHNS is one of the East Coast's top recreation destinations, with plenty of surfing, sailing, fishing, and scuba diving.
 During their stay, students camped on Ocracoke Island Campground in Ocracoke, NC.
 The campground is at the southern edge of CHNS.

 Programming

-Assisting incoming freshman and transfer students in their adjustment to college life was accomplished through the facilitation of a unique outdoor adventure experience that encourages students to try activities new and outside of their comfort zone while on an outdoor trip with other students.
+Assisting incoming freshman and transfer students in their adjustment to college life was accomplished through the facilitation of a unique outdoor adventure experience that encourages students to try new activities outside of their comfort zone, while on an outdoor trip with other students.
 The transition from high school to college can be a particularly dynamic and challenging time for students.
-As a result, the First Ascent program intends to ease the stress associated with such significant change by helping students to develop connections, feel welcome in the university community, understand more about university life, and develop confidence in themselves and their abilities.
-The goal of the First Ascent Program is to engage every student as completely as possible and ensure that they feel like they are part of a team and part of the university community.
-The use of an outdoor adventure experience serves this purpose especially well.
+As a result, the First Ascent Program intends to ease the stress associated with such significant change by helping students to develop connections, feel welcome in the university community, understand more about university life, and develop confidence in themselves and their abilities.
+It is the goal of the First Ascent Program is to engage every student as completely as possible and ensure that they feel like they are part of a team and part of the university community.
 Because students are outside of their comfort zone and have taken a significant risk in signing up for the program, they are more willing to challenge themselves and engage others.
-The First Ascent experience, combined with the major life transition they are making from high school to college, generally assists them in opening up and experiencing the trip in a very unique and powerful way.
+The goal of the First Ascent experience, combined with the major life transition they are making from high school to college, is to assist participants in opening up and experiencing the trip in a very unique and powerful way.

 This effort was further guided by the use of a specific and consistent set of programming throughout the trip that facilitated the group towards a shared set of outcomes and understandings.
 The outcomes were accomplished through a series of initiatives that the trip leaders and mentors facilitated to guide the group towards a collaborative understanding.
 Trips were offered twice and occur during the months of July-August 2014.
 The program was specifically designed for incoming college freshmen and offered as an alternative to more traditional orientation programs.
 Although the programming took place in two different settings, the outdoor experiences both offered outdoor recreation and education, direct support from a university faculty mentor on the trip, reflective sessions regarding the first year of college, socialization, and the option to meet new incoming students.